Country Guide: Ethiopia

 - Packing list

-- Import authorization from Ministry of Foreign Affairs (MoFA) and Road Transport Authority (RTA) both addressed to Ethiopian Revenue and Customs Authority Addis Ababa Kaliti Customs Branch to be processed by the diplomatic mission (diplomats and semi-diplomats)
+- Import authorization from Ministry of Foreign Affairs (MoFA) and Road Transport Authorities (RTA) both addressed to Ethiopian Revenue and Customs Authority Addis Ababa Kaliti Customs Branch to be processed by the diplomatic organization (diplomats and semi-diplomats

-- Authorization of the Road Authority Transport and Communication Ministry (issued to the shipper by an organization or Diplomatic Mission)
+- Authorization of the RTA and Communication Ministry (issued to the owner of the goods by an organization or diplomatic organization)

 - OBL with the vehicle VIN number clearly identified